omegataupodcast/episode-prep/open/ATCRadar.md

   - Elementary Surveillance
     - Enhanced Surveillance
   - GICB, BDS registers
+  - why are there problems when too many stations interrogate a transponder?

 * Bigger Picture
   - Do we still need primary?
 Or everything ADS-B?
     - Inmarsat's global ADS-B coverage idea.
 Enough power?
   - What is (wide area) MLAT?
+    - what are the differences between SSR and MLAT?
+    - what are the differences between ADS-B and MLAT?
+    - will MLAT replace SSR (secondary surveillance radar)?
   - What is the power range of those radars?
   - What impact does weather have on properties like range, accuracy, ...
     - what about wind turbines?
 I hear about "windfarm mitigation" radars in the UK.